-(1) Amount consists of annual cash bonuses awarded for the fiscal year noted, to be paid in the subsequent year.
+1 Amount consists of annual cash bonuses awarded for the fiscal year noted, to be paid in the subsequent year.

-(2) These amounts are equity based awards made pursuant to the Corporation's long-term incentive plan; values noted are the total amount granted to the respective employees.
-The associated shares were acquired by the LTIP trust in April 2010 and issued from treasury for 2011 and 2012.
+2 These amounts are equity based awards made pursuant to the Corporation's long-term incentive plan; values noted are the total amount granted to the respective employees and are issued from treasury based on the five-day volume weighted average closing price of the Shares of the TSX for the period ending May 15 of any given year.

-(3) Represents contributions by the Corporation to the Registered Retirement Savings Plan that match executive contributions up to 4% for the plan, as well as contributions for car allowances, health plans and other fees.
+3 Represents contributions by the Corporation to the Registered Retirement Savings Plan that match executive contributions up to 4% for the plan, as well as contributions for car allowances, health plans and other fees.

-(4) The Corporation does not itself employ, pay or award compensation to any executive officers.
-During the year ended December 31, 2012, certain officers of K-Bro Linen Systems Inc. performed policy-making functions in respect of the business of the Corporation, whose securities constitute the only ultimate investment of the Corporation.
+4 The Corporation does not itself employ, pay or award compensation to any executive officers.
+During the year ended December 31, 2016, certain officers of K-Bro Linen Systems Inc. performed policy-making functions in respect of the business of the Corporation, whose securities constitute the only ultimate investment of the Corporation.
 Accordingly, they may be considered for the purposes of disclosure requirements to be executive officers of the Corporation and disclosure of compensation earned by them as officers of K-Bro.

-(5) Mr. Burrows joined the Corporation and was appointed as the Chief Financial Officer on June 7, 2010.
+5 Mr. Burrows left the Corporation on August 1, 2014 and Ms. Plaquin was appointed as Interim Chief Financial Officer until her permanent appointment to Chief Financial Officer in June 2015.